 There’s growing realisation that we’re facing an era of environmental breakdown, headlined by the ‘climate emergency’.

-Last autumn, the Intergovernmental Panel on Climate Change (IPCC) warned that global greenhouse gas emissions must be reduced dramatically by 2030 in order to keep warming below 1.5 °C. Above that impacts become increasingly dangerous and unmanageable.
+In the Autumn of 2018, the Intergovernmental Panel on Climate Change (IPCC) warned that global greenhouse gas emissions must be reduced dramatically by 2030 in order to keep warming below 1.5 °C. Above that impacts become increasingly dangerous and unmanageable.

 This warning came shortly after summer heatwaves broke temperature records.
 Scientists then warned of the risks of runaway climate breakdown, including ‘Hothouse Earth’ with “serious disruptions to ecosystems, society, and economies”.

 Although there is uncertainty about the processes for environmental breakdown, it does look like we’re facing a closing window of opportunity to avoid potentially catastrophic outcomes.

 Against this backdrop, Transition Stroud has welcomed Stroud District Council’s pledge to “do everything within the Council’s power to make Stroud District Carbon Neutral by 2030“.
 This includes a commitment to set out a Plan of Action for reaching carbon neutrality across the district by 2030, and for adaptation to try to deal with the impacts.

 Like the Council, we believe that the 2030 target will only be achieved by working in partnership across community, public and business spheres.